gpertea/gffread/README.md

 GFF/GTF parsing utility providing format conversions, region filtering, FASTA sequence extraction and more.

 Use gffread -h to check the usage options.

-Compiling this program from source requires my other code library, [GCLib](../../../gclib).
-It can be done like this:
+Compiling this program from source requires the [GCLib](../../../gclib) code library.
+Building the program can be done like this:

 ```
   cd /some/build/dir